softprops/lando/README.md

 Lando is a crate for **serverless** rustlang HTTP applications.

 > The rustlang ecosystem already has a number of really great [HTTP server crates](https://crates.io/categories/web-programming::http-server).
-You may also want check them out!
+If you're interested in writing HTTP applications, you may also want check them out!
-A common theme they all share that they all provide interfaces for authoring applications, in addition to interfaces for configuring servers that listen on ports that exposes your application over network connections.
+A common theme they all share is that they all provide interfaces for authoring applications, in addition to interfaces for configuring servers that listen on ports that exposes your application over network connections.
 A server which is then your reponsiblity to figure out how to host, scale, monitor and manage operations and uptime for.

 Lando is different.
-Lando's focus is solely on applications, freeing developers from the business and toil of the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with manging servers.
+Lando's focus is solely on applications, freeing developers from the business and toil of the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with managing servers.

-Lando is designed to work with the interfaces of strong existing ecosystems, both with Rust as well as the strong serverless ecosystems that extend beyond Rust ( make some friends! ).
+Lando is designed to work _with_ the interfaces of strong existing ecosystems, both within Rust as well as the strong serverless ecosystems that extend beyond Rust ( make some friends! ).

-Lando's interfaces are based the Rust community standard [http](https://crates.io/crates/http) crate, extracted from the work of a number of successful projects and designed as a framework-agnostistic and extensible http library, and extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed lower level machinery for easily embeding a rust application with one of lamdba's [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/), python 3.6.
-This allows to you take advantage of the growing ecosystem of crates build on top of standard crates.
+Lando's interfaces are based the Rust community standard [http](https://crates.io/crates/http) crate.
+This was extracted from the work of a number of successful projects and was designed as a framework-agnostistic and extensible http library.
+Lando extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed lower level machinery for easily embeding a rust application with one of lamdba's [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/), python 3.6.
+This allows to you take advantage of the growing ecosystem of crates build on top of these standard crates.

 A large and mature ecosystem of tooling for AWS lambda already exists and works well, including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
-Because these tools exist organizations already using them have a low barrier of introducing rustlang into their arsenel.
+Because these tools are likely to already exist within organizations, barrier of introducing rustlang into their arsenel will be much lower.
 Lando does not intend to replace these tools but instead to work well with them 👫🏾.

 > 💡 You may be asking yourself, what makes Rust a good choice for Lambda?